swiftlang/swift-evolution/proposals/0221-character-properties.md

 As far as adding a `rationalValue` is concerned, we do not feel that support for vulgar fractions and other obscure Unicode scalars (e.g. baseball score-keeping) warrants an addition to `Character` directly. `wholeNumberValue` producing an Int is a more fluid solution than a Double which happens to be integral, so we’re hesitant to replace `wholeNumberValue` entirely with a `numericValue`.
 Since `numericValue` would only add utility for these obscure characters, we’re not sure if it’s worth adding.

 Suggestions for alternative names for `wholeNumberValue`would be appreciated.

-### Replace `isEmoji` with 3 APIs, something something like `isEmojiPresentable`, `isEmojiWithDefaultTextPresentation`, and `isEmojiWithDefaultEmojiPresentation`

-`isEmoji` encompasses both Characters with a default emoji presentation, as well as Characters with a default textual presentation and an explicit `U+FE0F` (emoji presentation selector).
-It rejects default emoji presentation Characters with an explicit `U+FE0E` (text presentation selector), as well as default textual presentation Characters which do not have an emoji presentation selector.

-However, these only cover the default; whether something will actually be rendered as emoji depends on the render and environment.
-We’re open to further refining `isEmoji` with more API, but are unsure if they carry their weight.
-We currently feel this might be best left up to querying the rendering environment itself.
-We’re interested in thoughts and/or use cases.

-We are also considering relaxing `isEmoji` to return true for default-textual Characters without an explicit  text presentation selector.
-For example, `U+2708` (AIRPLANE) by default is rendered as `✈` and not `✈️`.
-As proposed, `Character("\u{U+2708}").isEmoji` would return false, but we are considering having it return true because it *could* be rendered as emoji.